rajesharora27/dap/docs/AI_AGENT_QUICK_START.md

 "Which solutions have the most tasks?"
 "Find tasks with weight = 0"
 "List products without any assigned customers"
+"How do I add a new product?"
+(Docs Query)
+"What is the difference between specific and global tasks?"
+(Docs Query)
 ```

 #### Customers & Adoption